metalbear-co/mirrord.dev/content/docs/reference/targets/index.md

 ### Using an IDE's dialog

-If you are running from your IDE with the mirrord extension/plugin, and you didn't specify a target via a configuration file, a dialog will pop up for you to pick a target.
-If you want to choose a target from a different namespace than the one currently configured to be used by `kubectl`, you can set a target namespace in the [configuration file](#using-a-configuration-file), and the dialog will then contain potential targets out of that namespace.
+If you are running one of mirrord's IDE extensions and you didn't specify a target via a configuration file, a dialog will pop up for you to pick a target.
+If you want to choose a target from a different namespace you can set a target namespace in the [configuration file](#using-a-configuration-file), and the dialog will then contain targets in that namespace.
 Choose the `No Target ("targetless")` option in the dialog in order to run without a target.